PeterBoshra993/House-price-prediction/README.md

 So we split it into 2 parts
 - Part 1 is till we finish the preprocess step
+- Part 2 is a preprocess step also till we have all csv columns as dummies
-- Part 2 is getting dummies, splitting data, PCA, apply ML algos on it, evaluate our Model, Deployment of ML to webapp to predict custom data
+- Part 3 apply ML algos on it, evaluate our Model

 ### Data Description